-- The Spanish Ministry of Economy and Competitiveness website, Invest in Spain, has specific chapters addressing “Establishing a business in Spain” and “Company and Commercial Law”.
-Information in English on how to open a business, or establish an office is available at: Invest in Spain, Setting up a Business.
+- The Spanish government’s website, Invest in Spain, has specific chapters addressing “Establishing a business in Spain” and “Company and Commercial Law”.

-When drawing up contracts, franchise companies - whether Spanish, foreign, or the master franchisee – must register with a special administrative Franchisors Registry and need to meet the requirements of the Disclosure of Pre-Contractual Information.
+When drawing up contracts, franchise companies – whether Spanish, foreign, or the master franchisee – need to meet the requirements of the Disclosure of Pre-Contractual Information.
+As of December 2018, national franchise agreements no longer need to be registered.
+Some regional regulations could, however, require registration at a regional level, but only when the franchisor intends to operate exclusively in that specific region.
 The intended franchisee must receive all the required information in writing at least 30 days prior to signing a franchising contract or a pre-contract, or prior to any payment to the franchisor.
 All new contracts should comply with Spanish and EU legislation.
 Current contracts should also be reviewed whenever possible.